Terms and Services between ZEST and CLIENT

 (a) the other Party commits a material breach of the Agreement and fails to remedy the same within fourteen (14) days after receipt of a written demand from the other Party to cure the breach; or

-(b) the other Party is declared bankrupt, placed into liquidation or its financial situation has otherwise materially deteriorated, so that it becomes evident that the other Party will not be able to fulfil its obligations under the Agreement.
+(b) the other Party is declared bankrupt, placed into liquidation or its financial situation has otherwise materially deteriorated so that it becomes evident that the other Party will not be able to fulfill its obligations under the Agreement.

 (c) if either party detects abuse of the system (like multiple bookings and cancellations, just checking availability, not booking), they will be reported to Zest and immediate action will be taken by Zest.

 12.1 The Client warrants that the Supplier and its subcontractors are entitled to store and otherwise process the Personal Data lawfully for the purposes of the Agreement.